okami101/vuetify-admin/packages/docs/guide/api-platform.md

 });
 ```

-To resume we add a specific accept header `application/ld+json` and add proper login route for fetch JWT token from valid credentials. `getToken` is mainly a response formatter that give the final token from the HTTP response.
-It's enough to have a functional login process.
+To resume we add a specific `application/ld+json` as `accept` header for proper communication with Symfony hydra API.
+We also add the proper Symfony login route for proper fetching JWT token from valid credentials. `getToken` is mainly a response formatter that give us the final token from the HTTP response.
+It's should be enough to have a functional login process.

 Try now to login as `admin@example.com` / `admin` and you should be redirected at an empty dashboard page.